House quickly rejects Rep. Marjorie Taylor Greene's effort to remove Speaker Johnson from office

 Trump also weighed in after Johnson trekked to Mar-a-Lago for a visit, the presumptive Republican presidential nominee giving the speaker his nod of approval.
 And Trump's hand-picked leader at the Republican National Committee urged House Republicans off the move.

-The move now poses its own political risks for Greene, R-Ga., a high-profile provocateur.
+The move now poses its own political risks for Greene, a high-profile provocateur.

+Greene was determined to force her colleagues to be on the record with their vote – putting them in the politically uncomfortable position of backing the speaker and seen as joining forces with Democrats to save him.

+The tally showed the strength, but also the weakness, of her effort, as most lawmakers voted to move past the infighting and allow the Republican speaker, just six months in the office, to keep the gavel.

-Forcing the vote could bring the House chamber to a standstill, as happened last year when eight Republicans voted to ousted Kevin McCarthy from the speaker’s office, and Democrats declined to help save him.
+Last year, the House chamber was brought to a standstill when eight Republicans voted to oust Kevin McCarthy from the speaker’s office, and Democrats declined to help save him.

-Ousting McCarthy resulted in a nearly monthlong search for a new GOP leader, and there is no immediate successor if Johnson is removed.
+Ousting McCarthy resulted in a nearly monthlong search for a new GOP leader, throwing the chamber into turmoil with an episode Republicans wanted to avoid before seeking voter support in the November election.

+Associated Press writers Stephen Groves and Mary Clare Jalonick contributed to this report.

 Credit: AP